What is Negotiated Budgeting?

 Subordinates are often encouraged by their superior’s positive response in their suggestions, and they may surrender some of their demands to the superior’s advantage.
-However, the management retains the upper hand in the negotiations, and they can adjust the figures arrived through the bottom-up budgeting process.
+However, the management retains the upper hand in the negotiations, and they can adjust the figures arrived at through the bottom-up budgeting process.

 4. Budget approval

 Once the budget has been finalized, it is presented to the management for approval.
-The budget is then sent to the finance department for funding, based on the projections agreed upon by the management and the subordinates.
+The budget is then sent to the finance department for funding, based on the projections agreed upon by management and subordinates.

 Top-Down Component in Negotiated Budgeting